pmcgover/24dev-demo/README.md

    chmod -R 755 *; cd 24dev-demo; ./install.sh
 ```
 * The above command sets up the environment and runs the installation script.
 * This 24dev program is documented online at: https://github.com/pmcgover/24dev-demo

 ## Using 24dev-demo on OSGeo
 * Install the 24dev application on OSGeo, open a new terminal window and type "alias" to
 view the custom 24dev-demo commands.
-* Type "apps" to navigate to the available applications.
+* Enter the "apps" alias and browse through the available applications.
 * Note that each application has a similar folder structure for programs (bin), input/ouput files, logs, docs, etc.
 * Navigate to the desired apps **doc** folder and view the related docs/README-\<appName\>.md file.
 * Navigate to the desired apps **bin** folder and execute the program per the documentation.